adloky/smalls/benoni-b-ss.md

 **13.c3 h5**

 Trying to open the position on the kingside.
-Even if we lose this pawn, we get enough compensation in the form of a potential attack on White?s king.
+Even if we lose this pawn, we get enough compensation in the form of a potential attack on White's king.

 **14.h4**